How to Sell a Gun in Florida: A Comprehensive Guide

-Following the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, firearm regulations were tightened and news laws were introduced.
-With recent changes made by state lawmakers to existing firearms regulations and the introduction of new laws, gun owners and those looking to become gun owners should be informed of the changes made at the state level.
+Following the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, firearm regulations were tightened and new laws were introduced.
+Changes were made by state lawmakers to existing firearms regulations and the introduction of new laws made the buying and selling process more complicated.
+Gun owners and those looking to become gun owners should be informed of the changes made at the state level.

 - Must be 21 years of age.
 Rifles and shotguns may be purchased by a person who is at least 18 when that person is a law enforcement officer or correctional officer as defined in F.S.
 943.10 or service member as defined in F.S.
 250.01.